olcf/NewUserQuickStart/Frontier/README.md

 ## Authentication with RSA tokens

-In an earlier section, we went over logging into Frontier or Odo using SSH and with your RSA token.
+In an earlier section, we covered logging into Frontier or Odo using SSH and with your RSA token.
 Let's talk a bit more about what we're doing here.

 We are using 2-factor authentication via user-selected PINs and RSA securID token.
 The numbers on the RSA securID token change every 30 seconds.
 Entering your PIN+tokencode is the only login method available.
 Using other methods (password, public key, etc) are not allowed.